smabie/xs/doc/tutorial.rst

 ############

 Welcome to *xs*, an functional concatenative array language inspired by kdb+/q, forth, and others.
-The xs interpreter is written in OCaml and released into the public domain by yours truly. *xs* might initially strike you as unusual, strange, and perhaps even deliberatly unfriendly (especially if you don't have any prior experience with array languages); but I guarantee that in no time writing *xs* will become second nature.
+The *xs* interpreter is written in OCaml and released into the public domain by yours truly. *xs* might initially strike you as unusual, strange, and perhaps even deliberatly unfriendly (especially if you don't have any prior experience with array languages); but I guarantee that in no time at all reading and writing *xs* will become second nature!

 If you haven't already, check out the installation instructions in order to get a working environment.
 After the installation completes,